Biological database: Medical databases

 Medical databases are a special case of biomedical data resource and can range from bibliographies, such as PubMed, to image databases for the development of AI based diagnostic software.
 For instance, one such image database was developed with the goal of aiding in the development of wound monitoring algorithms.
 Over 188 multi-modal image sets were curated from 79 patient visits, consisting of photographs, thermal images, and 3D mesh depth maps.
 Wound outlines were manually drawn and added to the photo datasets.
 The database was made publicly available in the form of a program called WoundsDB, downloadable from the Chronic Wound Database website.

-Nucleic Acids Research Database Issue

-An important resource for finding biological databases is a special yearly issue of the journal Nucleic Acids Research (NAR).
-The Database Issue of NAR is freely available, and categorizes many of the public biological databases.
-A companion database to the issue called the Online Molecular Biology Database Collection lists 1,380 online databases.
-Other collections of databases exist such as MetaBase and the Bioinformatics Links Collection.
+Publications

+Biological databases are commonly described and updated through peer-reviewed publications, which serve both as documentation and as a means of community dissemination.

+A major venue for such publications is the annual Nucleic Acids Research (NAR) Database Issue, typically published in January.
+This special issue presents articles describing new biological databases as well as updates to existing resources, and is accompanied by the NAR online Molecular Biology Database Collection.

+Dedicated journals focusing on biological data resources include Database: The Journal of Biological Databases and Curation and GigaScience, which publish articles describing databases, curated resources, and large-scale datasets, often alongside associated computational tools and workflows.

+In addition, general data-focused journals such as Scientific Data publish descriptions of datasets across a wide range of scientific disciplines, including but not limited to the life sciences.